 Follow this link to see the final 500-kroner note.

 The sea which brings us forward

 The wave is the ocean itself.
 It is both constant and changeable at the same time.
 The wave represents something eternal; something past and present.
 The future is uncertain, but for us to use the ocean to bring us forward, we must be able to look back and use the knowledge and experience the ocean has given us to make the right choices.
 The background illustration shows a simplified detail from a technical monitoring map of the Barents Sea.
 The Barents Sea is one of the key development areas of the Northern hemisphere.

 The High North region is one of the most productive coastal areas in the world and the diversity in species is incomparable.
 This is the region where the fish that end up on our dinner tables spawn.
 It is also where the majority of the most important marine research takes place, and it is in these areas that there is the greatest development within the maritime field.
 The note can remind us of just how fragile an ecosystem we are a part of, and that we must manage it accordingly.
 Only then can the ocean actually bring us further.

 Follow this link to see the final 1000-kroner note.

 The reverse faces

-Our proposal for the reverse face of the banknotes was not selected for the final versions - instead Norges Bank decided on a different visual concept.
-In contrast to the obverse face icons, our reverse faces zoom out and display images of the varied Norwegian coastal landscape - both above and below the ocean.
+Metric´s proposal for the reverse face of the banknotes was not selected for the final versions - instead Norges Bank decided on a visual concept by Snøhetta.
+In contrast to the obverse face icons, our proposals for the reverse faces zoom out and display images of the varied Norwegian coastal landscape - both above and below the ocean.
 Each banknote encapsulates the different regions of Norway, so that the whole of the country is represented; illustrated by key activities, industry, leisure and history.
 The seasons are also symbolised on the 50 to 500 banknotes, whilst the 1000 kroner banknote displays an underwater landscape.